open3e/open3e/README.md

     to set frost protect threshold and eco function threshold to -9°C (complex dids):
     {"mode": "write-raw", "data":[[2855,"01A6FF"],[2426,"01A6FF000A00"]]}

+    to request system information which is then published on the system topic, e.g. open3e/system, as json:
+    {"mode": "system"}

     Option -m is mandatory for this mode.